Xr7TSi/Weather-Dashboard/README.md

 # Weather-Dashboard

-This application provides the user with weather data based on their search entry.
+This application provides the user with current weather and a five day forecast for a location they have chosen.
 Search entries can include city, state and country.

-User's recent search history is saved as clickable buttons that return weather data for the city selected.
+The user's search history is presented as clickable buttons that return weather for the city selected.

-User's last searched city is saved in local storage and presented at page load.
+The user's last searched city is saved in local storage and presented at page load.

+Weather-Dashboard uses an Application Program Interface (API), JavaScript, HTML, CSS, Local Storage and Moment.

 [Go to Weather-Dashboard](https://xr7tsi.github.io/Weather-Dashboard/)